aqeelshamz/faculty-feedback/README.md

 # Faculty Feedback System

-Application that enables faculties to create feedbacks from students and analyze them effectively.
+Application that enables faculties to collect feedbacks from students and analyze them effectively.